Capitol Day 2019

 The Mental Health Capitol Day Rally and Advocacy is the perfect way to tell your story to your legislator and be part of the movement for mental health reform!
-Register today!
+We will see you in 2021!

-Mental health advocates from across the state gathered in Austin on February 8, 2017 to take the message of “let’s move on mental health” to their legislators.
-Over 350 people gathered at the Schmidt-Jones Family Life Center of First United Methodist Church for a welcome from Rep. Gene Wu, followed by an issue briefing and advocacy training.
-Participants donned green headbands with the let’s move on mental health slogan on them as they walked over to the Capitol for a rally on the steps, followed by meetings with their legislators.
-Following the meetings, the advocates gathered back at the Schmidt-Jones Center to report on the many successful meetings they had.
+Mental health advocates from across the state gathered in Austin on February 6, 2019 to #Act4MentalHealth and to talk with their legislators.
+Over 300 people gathered at the Schmidt-Jones Family Life Center of First United Methodist Church for a welcome from Ellic Sahualla, Chief of Staff of Speaker pro tempore Joe Moody.
+This was followed by an issue briefing and advocacy training.
+Participants carried custom made signs as they walked over to the Capitol for a rally on the steps, followed by meetings with their legislators.
+Following the meetings, the advocates gathered back at the Room to report on the many successful meetings they had.

 Read the full story